Tropical methods for building real space sextics with totally real tritangent planes

 The present paper contributes to the subject by showing how tropical methods can significantly simplify this task.
 In particular, we provide two explicit examples with 64 and 120 totally real-tritangents, realizing the maximum number predicted from the topology.

-In order to tropicalize the problem at hand, an embedding of the geometric objects must be fixed.
+In order to tropicalize the problem at hand, an embedding of the geometric objects must be chosen.
+We let $\K$ be a non-Archimedean, non-trivially valued field, whose residue field has characteristic different from 2 or 3.
 A smooth space sextic curve $C$ over $\K$ is a non-hyperelliptic canonical curve of genus four, so it can be realized as the complete intersection in $\pr^3_{\K}$ of two smooth surfaces of degrees two and three, respectively.
-We let $Q$ be the quadric surface.
-After base change to a finite extension of $\K$ if necessary we can use the standard classification of homogeneous symmetric quadratic forms in four variables, to fix $Q$ to be the standard Segre quadric $V(x_0x_1-x_2x_3)$.
+We let $Q$ be the quadric surface, and assume it is smooth.

+After base change to a finite extension of $\K$ if necessary, we can use the standard classification of homogeneous symmetric quadratic forms in four variables, to fix $Q$ to be the standard Segre quadric $V(x_0x_1-x_2x_3)$.
 Thus, pulling back via the Segre embedding, we may view $C$ as a smooth curve in $\pr^1\times \pr^1$, defined by a bidegree $(3,3)$ polynomial $f$.
 A plane in $\pr^3$ becomes a $(1,1)$-curve in $\pr^1\times \pr^1$.
-The tropicalizations of our classical objects will take place in the corresponding product $\TPr^1\times \TPr^1$ of tropical projective lines.
+The tropicalizations of our classical objects lie in the corresponding product $\TPr^1\times \TPr^1$ of tropical projective lines.